The Agency Gap in AI-Supported Writing: How Reactive and Proactive Agent Designs Shape Multimodal Reasoning: Methods

 \subsubsection{Domain Knowledge Measurement (VLAT)}

-Visualisation literacy constitutes essential domain knowledge for effective multimodal writing \cite{felten2008visual,lee2016vlat}.
-We assessed participants' domain knowledge in visualisation literacy using the Visualisation Literacy Assessment Test (mini-VLAT) \cite{pandey2023mini}.
-This 12-item instrument was selected for its established validity and reliability, which are comparable to those of the original 53-item VLAT \cite{lee2016vlat}, while providing a briefer assessment suitable for our extended study.
-Its concise structure helped minimise participants' cognitive load.
-Structural validity and internal consistency for this instrument have previously been confirmed \cite{pandey2023mini}.
-To account for potential guessing effects, we also applied the correction-for-guessing formula \cite{thorndike1991measurement} to participants' scores.
+Visualisation literacy, an essential component of domain knowledge for effective multimodal writing \citep{felten2008visual, lee2016vlat}, was measured using the Visualisation Literacy Assessment Test (mini-VLAT; \citealt{pandey2023mini}).
+This 12-item multiple-choice instrument offers validity and reliability comparable to the original 53-item VLAT \citep{lee2016vlat} while providing a concise format suitable for extended experimental tasks.
+Its brevity helped minimise cognitive load during assessment.
+Prior studies have confirmed the instrument’s structural validity and internal consistency \citep{pandey2023mini}.
+To control for potential guessing effects, participants’ scores were adjusted using the correction-for-guessing formula \citep{thorndike1991measurement}.
+The visualisation types and corresponding questions are detailed in Appendix~\ref{sec:appendix-vlat}.